About Nesta

 To scale up a coordinated approach, we recommend the following actions as first steps:

+• Develop local heat bodies in as many areas as possible to fill the gap in heat planning and coordination at a local, granular level.
 Bodies should be built from the ground up and be flexible to accommodate the local context.
 The development of local bodies should build on this work, convening stakeholders to understand their requirements and ultimately de-risking rollout.

 • Pilot the development of several communal shared infrastructure schemes.
 The government should fund these pilots in some of the more advanced local areas, most likely to be city regions.
 These should vary in approach to technology, property and tenure type.
 These pilots should seek to understand to what extent schemes require guarantees by the government to mobilise private finance.

 • Pilot a coordinated approach to individual home upgrades.
-These pilots should focus on how groups of homes could benefit from switching to individual low-carbon heat sources (i.e. air source heat pumps).
+These pilots should focus on how groups of homes could benefit from switching to individual low-carbon heat sources (ie, air source heat pumps).
 The pilots should understand the extent to which local government-led low-carbon heat zoning and planning is enough to signal to households and trigger action.
 The pilots should test commercially viable offers for collective purchasing and potential partnerships with finance providers.

-• Data gathering and feedback loops should be piloted as part of recommendations 2 and 3 above.
+• Data gathering and feedback loops should be piloted as part of recommendations two and three above.
 The role of a national heat transition unit should be examined to ensure that it is providing the best possible support for delivery partners and local government.
 The pilot should seek to understand how information should be integrated back into guidance, playbooks and advice on the formation of teams for local governments.

 Authors